-Years Ended December 31,
+2016 2015 2014

-2015 2014 2013
+(In thousands)

-Beginning balance \$ 8,944 \$ 7,334 \$ 6,383
+Beginning balance \$ 8,148 \$ 8,944 \$ 7,334

-Provision 35,746 36,980 32,127
+Provision 36,980

-Sales returns (36,542) (35,370) (31,176)
+Sales returns 35,370)

-Ending balance \$ 8,148 \$ 8,944 \$ 7,334
+Ending balance 8,944

 Revenues from gift cards are deferred and recognized when the cards are redeemed.
 In addition, the Company recognizes revenue from unredeemed gift cards when the likelihood of redemption becomes remote and under circumstances that comply with any applicable state escheatment laws.
-The Company's gift cards have no expiration.
+The Company's gift cards have no expiration date.
 To determine when redemption is remote, the Company analyzes an aging of unredeemed cards (based on the date the card was last used or the activation date if the card has never been used) and compares that information with historical redemption trends.
-The deferred revenue associated with outstanding gift cards increased to \$1,119,000 at December 31, 2015 from \$1,082,000 at December 31, 2014.
+The deferred revenue associated with outstanding gift cards increased to \$1,273,000 at December 31, 2016 from \$1,119,000 at December 31, 2015.
 The amounts are recorded in accounts payable and accrued expenses on the accompanying consolidated balance sheets.

 Royalty income is recorded in net sales as underlying product sales occur, subject to certain minimums, in accordance with the related licensing arrangements.
-The Company recognized royalty income under its various licensing agreements of \$8,062,000, \$8,881,000 and \$9,130,000 during 2015, 2014 and 2013, respectively.
+The Company recognized royalty income under its various licensing agreements of \$7,622,000, \$8,062,000 and \$8,881,000 during 2016, 2015 and 2014, respectively.